AN/TWQ-1 Avenger: History

 In 2004, the U.S. Army had 26 battalions with Avenger Short-Range Air Defense (SHORAD) capabilities, but prioritization of other weapon systems during operations in Afghanistan and Iraq caused that number to drop to nine by early 2017, of which two were within the active force and seven were in the Army National Guard.
-Of the over 1,100 Avengers built, only about 400 remain in service.
+Of the over 1,100 Avengers built only about 400 remain in service.
 In March 2018, in response to renewed Russian aggression since the 2014 annexation of Crimea, the 678th Air Defense Artillery Brigade deployed to Europe, the first time an American air defense unit had been sent there since the Cold War.
 The Army plans to deploy 72 Avenger sets to support U.S. European Command.

 During protests regarding the Dakota Access Pipeline near Standing Rock, the North Dakota National Guard deployed an Avenger system as an observation platform.
 It was employed for over a month to observe areas within Morton County where numerous instances of criminal trespass and mischief had occurred.
 The unarmed Avenger was used to support public safety in southern Morton County.
 The Avenger system was removed in order to deescalate any tensions its presence may have caused.

 In April 2017, an Avenger fired Stingers at two UAVs in a test on Eglin Air Force Base, marking the missile's first interception of a UAV target.
 While Stingers are usually loaded with direct impact warheads for use against aircraft and cruise missiles, these were equipped with proximity fuzes that enabled them to detonate near the target, giving them the ability to destroy small UAVs.
 Since small UAVs do not produce large heat signatures, the Avenger uses a laser rangefinder in combination with an antenna on the warhead to direct the missile on target.
 The Stingers shot down an MQM-170C Outlaw and a smaller, unidentified system, demonstrating the fuze's ability to detect and destroy moving mini-drones weighing as little as 2–20 kg.

 On 30 September 2020, the U.S. Army awarded General Dynamics a contract to deliver the Interim Maneuver SHORAD (IM-SHORAD), a Stryker armored vehicle fitted with heavier weapons to replace the outdated, unarmored, and undergunned Avenger Humvee.

-In November 2022, four Avenger air defense systems were included as part of a $400 million military aid package supporting Ukraine during the 2022 Russian invasion of Ukraine to defend critical civilian infrastructure against cruise missile and Iranian-made Shahed-136 lethal drone attacks.
+In November 2022, four Avenger air defense systems were included as part of a $400 million military aid package supporting Ukraine during the Russian invasion of Ukraine to defend critical civilian infrastructure against cruise missile and Iranian-made Shahed-136 lethal drone attacks which were launched by Russia in October 2022.
 Another eight were included in a package in January 2023.
+The first arrived in Europe in early February and were seen in service by late March.
+Ukraine has received in total some 20 units, as of September 2024, with the crews being trained in Europe by United States instructors.